gluster/glusterweb/source/community/roadmap/3.8/index.md

 [Bug 1322695] SAMBA+TIER : Wrong message display.On detach tier success the message reflects Tier command failed.
 [Bug 1322518] SAMBA+TIER : File when created from one windows client over the same volume mount is not accessible from other windows client over same volume mount
-[Bug 1322247] SAMBA+TIER : File size is not getting updated when created on windows samba share mount
+[Bug 1322247] SAMBA+TIER : File size is not getting updated when created on windows samba share mount [Bug 1323119] SAMBA+TIER : Rafi has RCAed and there is an upstream patch

 * **Owners**:
   Dan Lambright, Joseph Fernandes